History of gravitational theory: Strato of Lampsacus, Epicurus and Aristarchus of Samos

 Greek philosopher Strato of Lampsacus (c.
 335) rejected the Aristotelian belief of "natural places" in exchange for a mechanical view in which objects do not gain weight as they fall, instead arguing that the greater impact was due to an increase in speed.

 Epicurus (c.
 341 – 270 BC) viewed weight as an inherent property of atoms which influences their movement.
 These atoms move downward in constant free fall within an infinite vacuum without friction at equal speed, regardless of their mass.
 On the other hand, upward motion is due to atomic collisions.
 Epicureans deviated from older atomist theories like that of Democritus (c.
 460) by proposing the idea that atoms may randomly deviate from their expected course.

 Greek astronomer Aristarchus of Samos (c.
 310) theorized Earth's rotation around its own axis, as well as Earth's orbit around the Sun in a heliocentric cosmology.
 Seleucus of Seleucia (c.
 190) supported his cosmology and also described gravitational effects of the Moon on the tidal range.

 Archimedes

 The 3rd-century BC Greek physicist Archimedes (c.
 287) discovered the centre of mass of a triangle.
-He also postulated that if the centres of gravity of two equal weights was not the same, it would be located in the middle of the line that joins them.
+He also postulated that if the centres of gravity of two equal weights was not the same, it would be located in the middle of the line that joins them, a result he used to prove the law of the lever and to extend his equilibrium analysis to floating bodies.
 In On Floating Bodies, Archimedes claimed that for any object submerged in a fluid there is an equivalent upward buoyant force to the weight of the fluid displaced by the object's volume.
 The fluids described by Archimedes are not self-gravitating, since he assumes that "any fluid at rest is the surface of a sphere whose centre is the same as that of the Earth".